©Photo by iStock: shirosuna-m

 As with any visa, if there are any discrepancies or issues with your paperwork, your application may not be approved despite being legally married to your spouse.
 Ideally, you should speak to an immigration lawyer prior to getting married if you have any concerns about your visa status.

 Likewise, being married in Japan does not mean your Japanese partner automatically has visa status in your home country either.
 In fact, your marriage may not be legally recognized outside Japan if you do not take the necessary steps to register it.
-You will need to consult with your embassy in order to learn more about your marital status and any potential visa procedures necessary for your spouse should you decide to travel/move back to your home country.
+You will need to consult with your embassy in order to learn more about your marital status and any potential visa procedures required for your spouse should you decide to travel/move back to your home country.

 From either partner: